Places to Visit

 Pokhara is known as a major tourist attraction in whole Nepal.
 Some important places of visit are:

-1. Lakeside and Tal Barah
+1. Lakeside and Tal Barahi

-2. Devi's Falls and Gupte
+2. Devi's Falls and Gupteshwor Cave

-3. World Peace
+3. World Peace Pagoda

 4. Sarangkot